 The fatigue of caring for a newborn makes exercise seem like an impossible task.
 However, low-key activities such as yoga or stretching can help restore social ties with other new moms as well as provide self-care.

-New moms should stay well hydrated and focus on whole fruits and vegetables, according to Richards.
-Stock the refrigerator and pantry with easily accessible nutrient-dense food and snacks, such as nuts and seeds.
+In addition to avoiding refined carbohydrates such as sugary snacks, moms should stay well hydrated and focus on whole fruits and vegetables.
+Stock the refrigerator and pantry with easily accessible, nutrient-dense food and snacks, such as nuts and seeds.

 Prioritize Sleep by Planning Ahead

 Getting enough sleep can be a serious challenge for a new mom but must be a priority, says Eva Klein, a certified infant and child sleep consultant, of My Sleeping Baby in Toronto.